Mikea15/mikea15.github.io/_posts/2019-11-16-parallelizing-ray-tracing.md

 ## Setup

-I&#8217;m going to use Ray Tracing in one weekend as a basis for this article.
-I&#8217;ve implemented a [ray tracer](https://github.com/Mikea15/PathTracerSandbox) based on [these books by Peter Shirley](http://in1weekend.blogspot.com/2016/01/ray-tracing-in-one-weekend.html), but the [books have since been updated](https://raytracing.github.io/) and moved into a [new repository](https://github.com/RayTracing/raytracing.github.io).
+I'm going to use Ray Tracing in one weekend as a basis for this article.
+I've implemented a [ray tracer](https://github.com/Mikea15/PathTracerSandbox) based on [these books by Peter Shirley](http://in1weekend.blogspot.com/2016/01/ray-tracing-in-one-weekend.html), but the [books have since been updated](https://raytracing.github.io/) and moved into a [new repository](https://github.com/RayTracing/raytracing.github.io).
 So this is a nice and clean entry point if you want to follow along.

 ## Single Threaded

-You can fork my version of RayTracingOneWeekend, I&#8217;ve added a CMakeFile and edited the project so it writes the resulting image into a file.
+You can fork my version of RayTracingOneWeekend, I've added a CMakeFile and edited the project so it writes the resulting image into a file.
 I made a [baseline branch](https://github.com/Mikea15/raytracing.github.io/tree/baseline/src/InOneWeekend) for the default result for creating a 1200&#215;800 image with 10 samples per pixel.

 <div class="wp-block-image">
   <figure class="aligncenter size-large"><img src="http://mikeadev.net/wp-content/uploads/image-6.png" alt="" /><figcaption>Singlethreaded, 1200&#215;800, 10spp, 88 seconds.</figcaption></figure>